Natalia Poklonskaya: Biography

-Law career

-Ukrainian service

-After her graduation, Poklonskaya worked in the Ukrainian Prosecutor's Office, initially serving as an assistant prosecutor to the Acting Prosecutor of the Republic of Crimea.
-She was the assistant attorney of Krasnogvardeisky district in Crimea from 2002 to 2006, and the assistant attorney of Yevpatoria from 2006 to 2010.
-Between 2010 and 2011, she was the deputy chief of a surveillance law enforcement unit of the Prosecutor's Office of Crimea which was responsible for dealing with organized crime.
+She graduated from the University of Internal Affairs in Yevpatoria in 2002.
+In 2016, she completed professional training at the University of the Prosecutor's Office of the Russian Federation.
+In 2021, she defended her master's thesis at the Diplomatic Academy of the Ministry of Foreign Affairs of the Russian Federation.

+Natalia started her career at the «Izuminka» cafe in Crimea, working as a bartender and waiter.

+Work in the Prosecutor's Office of Ukraine

+She worked in the Prosecutor's Office of Ukraine, having worked her way up from assistant district Prosecutor to senior prosecutor of the Department of the Prosecutor General's Office of Ukraine.

+In 2002-2006 — she was an assistant prosecutor of the Krasnogvardeysky district of Crimea.

+In 2006-2010 — she was an assistant prosecutor in Yevpatoria.

+Between 2010 and 2011, she was the prosecutor, deputy chief department supervision of Prosecutor Office of the Autonomous Republic of Crimea.

 In 2011 in Simferopol, she acted as the state prosecutor in the high-profile trial of Ruvim Aronov, a former deputy of the Supreme Council of Crimea and a former manager of the Saki soccer club.
 Aronov was prosecuted for his leadership role in the Bashmaki gang, an organized crime group that emerged in Crimea, Zaporizhzhia, Kharkiv, and Kyiv after the 1991 dissolution of the USSR.
 The gang had been "known for its cruelty" and had been implicated in racketeering, robberies, eight abductions, and 50 murders.
-In December of the same year, Poklonskaya was allegedly assaulted in the stairwell of her home in Yalta.
-As a result, she suffered partial facial paralysis.
-The alleged attack was widely believed to have been a revenge attack by the Bashmaki gang.
-On December 9, 2019, she reported that the information about the beating was not true, saying that “the story that someone beat me up at the entrance is not true."

 As a state prosecutor in the case of the Bashmaki gang, she was poisoned during a business trip to Odesa.
 Poklonskaya described the situation as follows:"I drank a bottle of ordinary water at the hotel when I was on a business trip in Odesa.
 There was an unknown substance in the water.
 At the hotel, there was water on the nightstand, as usual.
 It happened at night - nausea, intestinal and stomach upset.
 A wild headache, my head was splitting to such an extent that I wanted to die."
 Subsequently, the unidentified substance was removed from the body; after the poisoning, Poklonskaya filed a report, telling the manager that she would no longer be able to work on this matter.